jacquemv/surfacetopology/README.md

 euler=2, genus=0, manifold=True, oriented=True, closed=True)]
 ```

-If a surface has multiple connected component (here artificially generated using ``disjoint_sum``), a list of ``SurfaceTopology`` are returned.
+If a surface has multiple connected components (here artificially generated using ``disjoint_sum``), a list of ``SurfaceTopology`` objects are returned.
 When there are isolated vertices, a large number of connected components of size 1 may be generated.
 In that case, it is useful to call the function ``renumber_vertices`` first.

 ```python
 >>> S2 = topo.small_mesh('torus')